Key Specs of Ford Figo

-Ford Figo Price: The Figo is priced from Rs 5.64 lakh to Rs 8.19 lakh (ex-showroom Delhi).
+Ford Figo Price: The Figo is priced between Rs 5.82 lakh and Rs 8.37 lakh (ex-showroom Delhi).

-Ford Figo Variants: Ford offers the Figo in three variants: Ambiente, Titanium and Titanium BLU.
+Ford Figo Variants: It is available in three variants: Ambiente, Titanium, and Titanium Blu.

-Ford Figo Powertrains: It comes with both petrol and diesel engines.
-Ford offers the Figo with either a 1.2-litre petrol engine (96PS/119Nm) or a 1.5-litre diesel (100PS/215Nm).
-Both get a 5-speed manual transmission.
-It misses out on an automatic option.
-The Figo’s mileage figures stand at 18.5kmpl for petrol and 24.4kmpl for diesel.
+Ford Figo Powertrains: Ford has provided the Figo with a 1.2-litre petrol (96PS/119Nm) and a 1.5-litre diesel (100PS/215Nm) engine.
+Both get a 5-speed manual transmission but miss out on an automatic option.
+The Figo’s mileage figures are 18.5kmpl for petrol and 24.4kmpl for diesel.

-Ford Figo Features: The Figo gets FordPass connected car tech, auto headlamps, rain-sensing wipers, auto-dimming IRVM, and push-button start/stop.
-It also gets a 7.0-inch touchscreen infotainment system and sporty cosmetics in the top-spec Titanium Blu variant.
+Ford Figo Features: The Figo comes with FordPass connected car tech, auto headlamps, rain-sensing wipers, auto-dimming IRVM, and push-button start/stop.
+The top-spec Titanium Blue also gets a 7.0-inch touchscreen infotainment system and sporty cosmetics.

 Ford Figo Safety: Its safety kit includes up to six airbags, ABS with EBD, and rear parking sensors.